greenyouse/chenex/README.md

 (chenex/ex! [:clj] (+ 1 1))
 ```

-The `chenex/ex!` will cause the code to be written everywhere but in
+The `chenex/ex!` above will cause the code to be written everywhere but in
 Clojure.
 Assuming that Clojure and ClojureScript are the only two
-platforms we're targeting, this means the code will only show up in our
+platforms we're targeting, this means the code will only show up in
-ClojureScript code.
+ClojureScript.

 Now let's try an example with more platforms to display the include